 A Step-by-Step Guide to the Job Application Process

 Many companies require a resume and a cover letter in addition to a job application.
-When you submit a resume with your job application, it is important that your resume is well organized and polished.
+When you submit a resume with your job application, it is important that your resume is well-organized and polished.

 A cover letter is a document that explains why your skills and experiences make a good fit for a job.
-A cover letter may be required as part of the job application process.
-If it's optional, I recommend including a cover letter because it's the best way to pitch your case for an interview.
+This document may be required as part of the job application process.
+If it's optional, including a cover letter is the best way to pitch your case for an interview.

 You can apply for jobs online, via email, or in person.
 No matter what job you are applying for, be sure to follow the company's specific directions for filling out the application.

-Companies often use talent management software (also known as applicant tracking software or ATS) to recruit, screen, hire, track, and manage applicants for employment.
+Companies often use applicant tracking software (ATS) to recruit, screen, hire, track, and manage applicants for employment.
 Therefore, your application is likely to be screened to determine if you are a match for the job.

-Employers often use tests and other selection procedures to screen applicants for hire.
-The types of tests and selection procedures utilized include cognitive tests, personality tests, medical examinations, credit checks, and background checks.
+Employers often use pre-employment tests and other selection procedures to screen applicants for hire.
+The types of tests and selection procedures utilized include talent assessment tests, cognitive tests, personality tests, medical examinations, credit checks, and background checks.

 If you are selected for an interview, you will be invited to talk to a recruiter, hiring manager, or employer on the phone or in person (or both).
 The company may conduct several interviews prior to offering the leading candidate the job.

 When you receive a job offer, you're close to the end of the process.
 However, you don't need to accept the job, at least right away, if you're not sure whether it is the best opportunity for you.

 Once you have accepted a job offer, it's time for the new hire paperwork you'll need to complete to get on the payroll, which may include eligibility to work forms, tax withholding forms, and company-specific paperwork.
 Learn what information you'll need to provide to your new employer, so that you can have your materials ready to go.